Preparing for the Fair

 You should review the Policies, Terms, and Conditions, as well as the documents that are linked from that page.

-You should be reviewing your copy of the paperwork you submitted to us to verify that it is in date and also that the insurance has the required amount of coverage.
-If it was set to auto-renew, you should send bookings@cuckoofair.co.uk the new expiry date.
-If you have accessibility needs that we can accommodate, please email me as well.
+Please review your copy of the paperwork submitted to us, to verify that your PLI is in date and also that your insurance has the required amount of coverage.
+If it was set to auto-renew, you should send bookings@cuckoofair.co.uk the new expiry date if you haven’t already.
+If you have accessibility needs that we can accommodate, this should have been requested at the time of booking your space, but let Bookings know immediately, if you have not done so already.

-If you are to be located in the Memorial Gardens with a vehicle or trailer, make sure you have ground stability duck boards to prevent damage to the ground.
+Some people choose to bring something with wheels like a trolley or hand truck to make moving their stock around easier on the day, please ensure the wheels are appropriate for a surface laid to lawn.
+If you are to be located in the Memorial Gardens (Pink Zone or Party in the Park) with your vehicle or a trailer, make sure you have ground stability duck boards to prevent damage to the ground.

 What we do

-Within a few days of the fair, our Marquees are erected, and some of our volunteers will mark out the pitches throughout the Borough, Memorial Gardens, and Produce Market for every stall holder who has placed a booking.
-Depending on ground conditions, some last-minute problems may need to be addressed, resulting in last-minute updates that will be communicated via email, Facebook, and/or the website.
+Marquees will be erected, volunteers will mark out each pitch throughout The Borough (the main road through the village), Memorial Gardens (Pink Zone or Party in the Park) and Produce Market for every stallholder who has placed a booking.
+Depending on ground conditions due to the weather, some last-minute solutions may be necessary, resulting in last-minute updates that will be communicated via email, Facebook, our website, or even in person and/or by using our tannoy PA facility on the day.

 The Morning of the Fair